melanke/CascadeCanvas/README.md

 ##Upcoming features

-- A lot of drawing options like gradientRadial; images as sprites; animation; shape (circle, polygon maybe vectors); effects (transparency, blur, others)
+- A lot of drawing options like:
+-- image repeat and animation
+-- gradientRadial
+-- drawing animation (sprite sequences and other options) -- effects (transparency, blur, others)
+-- round borders using quadranticCurveTo (for rect shapes and maybe for polygons) -- methods: showDrawing, hideDrawing, toggleDrawings, tweenDrawings

 - In metrics of drawings, like offsetX, you will can specify an simple calculation using percentage and pixels, eg.: "80% + 10px"

+- Mouse and Keyboard events

 - More [CC Plugins](#cc-plugins)